robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 end
 ```

 `parse_log_file`'s contract then becomes "you give me a filename, a message-processing function, and a batch size.
-I'll load message from your file in batches of `batch_size`, and run each record through the message-processing function."
+I'll load messages from your file in batches of `batch_size`, and run each record through the message-processing function."

 Go back to the previous definition of `parse_log_file` and think about how you might update it to work with a batch-size.

 ### More modularity